 Here are a few symptoms that might appear with chronic leukemia, which tend to worsen with time:

 - Bruising or bleeding easily

-These symptoms are similar to other forms of cancer, autoimmune disease, and other conditions, so it is important to see your veterinarian for a proper diagnosis so that treatment can begin quickly.
+These symptoms are similar to other forms of cancer, autoimmune disease, and other conditions, so it’s important to see your vet for a proper diagnosis so treatment can begin quickly.